podverse/webln-v4v/README.md

 <!-- all-shields/header-badges:END -->

-A library for rendering a UI widget for sending Bitcoin Lightning payments with a WebLN compatible browser extension.
+A library for easily rendering a form on-page that lets your webpage visitors send Bitcoin Lightning payments with a WebLN compatible browser extension..

 ## DISCLAIMER 🚨🚨🚨